 All this comes from the scrapings inside my cheek which my daughters arranged to be sent to Family Tree DNA.
 They traced my double-helix back from whence we came.
 The footprint of our beginnings is mapped by my haplo group.
 It doesn’t reveal much of anything I didn’t know before but after staring at the genome for a while it begins to speak.

-Given my propensity for staying out of fights I overheard my forefathers saying how they survived as the ones hiding under rocks or high up in trees.
+Given my propensity for staying out of fights I overheard my forefathers saying how they survived skirmishes as the ones hiding under rocks or high up in trees.
 My R1A1 group knew enough not to hang a left to Spain 20,000 years later though if they’d been there during the Inquisition I’d have been raised as a Roman Catholic altar boy.
-Faced with the multiple choice: conversion or expulsion or… worse, I expect my forefathers would have said, What have you got?
+Faced with the multiple choice: conversion or expulsion or…boiling oil, I expect my forefathers would have said, What else have you got?
 I’ll be anything you want… except chopped liver.

 As it is, they headed north by northeast.
 The Levites were the scribes and they scribbled like scriveners, writing blogs in Yiddish whether in Lithuania, Ukraine or Slovakia.
 One day during a particularly nasty pogrom, my father’s father huddled in the root cellar while the Cossacks were busy doing the only thing they were good at, pillaging and looting.
 He escaped on the shoots of potato wings and their ferment.